aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 In this blog post, we explored how to implement advanced search param filtering in the Next.js App Router.
 We learned how to track the pending state of the search with `useTransition()`, implement a responsive category filter with `useOptimistic()`, and coordinate the search and filter state with a React Context provider.
 Finally, we switched to using Nuqs for a more robust solution.

-You can also watch my [talk at Next.js conf](TODO) for a more in-depth explanation of the patterns used in this post.
-It does not cover coordinating the search and filter state.
+You can also watch my [talk at Next.js conf](https://www.youtube.com/watch?v=WLHHzsqGSVQ&t=9143s) for a more in-depth explanation of the patterns used in this post.
+It covers everything until the point where we are coordinating the search and filter state.

 Don't forget that you can apply the same pattern to other filters, like pagination and sorting.